sheroz/magma/README.md

-# Implementation of sample crypto algorithms in Rust
+# Implementation of crypto algorithms in Rust

 ## Symmetric Block Ciphers